The Dave Ramsey Show

 ⚡ Actionable Takeaways

-- →Cut up all credit cards and commit to not going further into debt, removing the option to borrow for expenses.
+- →Cut up all credit cards and commit to not incurring any new debt, even in difficult situations.

 ⏱ Timeline Breakdown